 Figure 4.
-Comparison of various inelastic scattering cross-sections for materials in the ETA design [1].
+Comparison of various inelastic scattering cross sections for materials in the ETA design [1].

 Inelastic scattering is one of the lower threshold energy neutron reactions.
 As

 shown in Figure 4, there is no general functional form of the threshold energy to enable the reaction by isotope.
-The threshold incident neutron energy to cause inelastic scattering with 27Al, a lighter isotope, is between 184W and 208Pb.
-These cross- sections indicate the energy levels of the nuclei itself.
+The threshold for incident neutron energy to cause inelastic scattering with 27Al, a lighter isotope, is between 184W and 208Pb.
+These cross sections indicate the energy levels of the nuclei itself.